mufarhan/stable_tree_labelling/README.md

-# Hierarchical Cut Labelling
+# Stable Tree Labelling

-A tool for indexing undirected edge-weighted graphs, such as road networks, to speed up distance queries.
-It consists of the following main files:
+A tool to speed up distance queries for dynamic road networks, It consists of the following main files:

 * road_network.h / road_network.cpp: core library